top of page

 Similar to the above, this qualifier acknowledges our bias, but does so to the extreme.
 Rather than just denying the evidence currently available to us, it admits that, regardless of what may or may not be discovered in the future, it is 100% impossible to convince us that the given position is true.
 It admits that the question was never about the evidence, but entirely about the quality of our own hearts.
 For whatever reason, we have a preferred worldview, or at the very least a particular hatred for the one being assessed, and so we will just never believe, no matter what.

 It's interesting to note that whereas atheists are the most prone to claiming "there is no evidence", they are also the group I most often see acknowledging that no amount of evidence would convince them.
 Richard Dawkins, for example, once admitted that if God wrote a message for him in the stars saying "Richard Dawkins, I am God, believe in me", he would sooner chalk it up to aliens using advanced technology to re-arrange the stars than actually believe in God.
-Thus, his position cannot be the result of following the evidence.
+Thus, his position cannot be the result of following the evidence, but rather denying it.

 Conclusion